ebu/libadm/docs/tutorial.rst

 ``adm::AudioBlockFormat`` during its creation or setup.
 This is due to the fact that an :cpp:class:`adm::AudioChannelFormat`, and thus its blocks and their durations, is bound to the parent :cpp:class:`adm::AudioObject` duration.
-The lifetime of the :cpp:class:`adm::AudioObject`, if not given explictily, is bound to the length of the :cpp:class:`adm::AudioProgramme` or, if that's not set either, to the length of the file.
+The lifetime of the :cpp:class:`adm::AudioObject`, if not given explicitly, is bound to the length of the :cpp:class:`adm::AudioProgramme` or, if that's not set either, to the length of the file.